 West Highland Way

-From Glasgow I followed the West Highland Way, a route I have always sworn I will never walk due to its popularity (I like my walking quiet!)
-However, it was both tougher and more enjoyable than I expected.
+From Glasgow I followed the West Highland Way, a route I have always sworn I will never walk due to its popularity (I don’t like making busy places even busier!)
+However, it was less busy, tougher and more enjoyable than I expected.
 This led me to the third peak in my crown: Ben Nevis.
 What a climb in perfect weather – I had the snow-covered summit to myself.
 No wind, amazing views and all whilst wearing a T-shirt.

 I then joined the Great Glen Way, which others had told me was a bit dull – again, though, I found it interesting.
 The new high level route was definitely worth the effort for gorgeous views of Loch Ness.

 I arrived in Inverness to find the friendliest city I have ever been to.
 I intended to follow the new John O’Groats Trail all the way to the end from Inverness, but I met someone coming the other way who advised me to miss a couple of sections.
 Doing this saved me a lot of time and effort.
-The down side was some road walking on the A9, though, which was not nice.
+The down side was some road walking on the busy A9, though, which was not nice.
+As the John O’Groats Trail gets busier, it’ll be easier going and worth walking the complete route.

 The coastline on the way to John O’Groats was amazing.
 I arrived at the signpost, in bright sunshine, at exactly the same time as my wife and two youngest children, who had come to pick me up.
 A perfect finish to an incredible walk, all in one pair of pants.

-Update: I wouldn’t have been able to do this walk changing the route as I went, if I hadn’t been carrying my Toughphone Defender Pro with all the OS mapping downloaded on it.
+I wouldn’t have been able to do the Land’s End to John O’Groats walk changing the route as I went, if I hadn’t been carrying my Toughphone Defender Pro with all the OS mapping downloaded on it.
 Its been my favourite piece of kit for the last 3 years but I managed to break it and have had to replace it.
 I found the new Ulefone Amor 3W phone which has a lot larger battery and was cheaper.
-Very impressed so far and you can read my review of it here.
+Very impressed with it and you can read my review of it here.